 You might find that traditional pit masters sometimes snub pellet grills and smokers.

 However, I think they help me create an outstanding barbecue feast without any hassle.

 No more standing outside, tending to a fire all day for me!
 Especially when it’s Thanksgiving, it’s too cold to be tending to my grill and smoked turkey outside.
 I’d rather be inside with my family.

-Does the smell of barbecue get you excited?
-Hungry thinking about juicy brisket or tender ribs for your next cookout?
-This guide will get you there faster!
+So are you hungry thinking about juicy brisket or tender ribs for your next cookout?

-In a rush to start cooking?
-We believe that the Camp Chef SmokePro LUX is the perfect balance of performance and value for money and could be the best pellet smoker for most folk.
+In a rush to start smoking?
+We believe that the Camp Chef SmokePro LUX is the perfect balance of performance and value for money.
+I think could be a great pellet smoker for most folks.

 Our Recommended Pellet Smokers

 In a rush?
 I’ve put together a quick summary below of my favs.